 The hearing aid industry has in the past experienced rapid shifts to new key technologies, including for example the switch from analog to digital hearing aids in the 1990s, that disrupted existing market patterns and led to a large-scale market realignment among customers and hearing aid manufacturers.
 For us to remain competitive, it is essential to develop and bring to market new technologies or to find new applications for existing technologies at an increasing speed.
 If we are unable to meet customer demands for new technology, or if the technologies we introduce are viewed less favorably than our competitors' products, our results of operations and future prospects may be negatively affected.
 To meet our customers' needs in these areas, we must continuously design new products, update existing products and invest in and develop new technologies.
-We will also need to anticipate consumer demand with respect to these technologies and which technologies, and our competing for highly skilled talent in a competitive market.
+We will also need to anticipate consumer demand with respect to these technologies and which technological advances are most desirable in the hearing aids we sell.
+This need will result in requiring our employees to continue learning and adapting to new technologies, and our competing for highly skilled talent in a competitive market.
 Our operating results depend to a significant extent on our ability to anticipate and adapt to technological changes in the hearing aid market, maintain innovation, maintain a strong product pipeline and reduce the costs of producing high-quality new and existing hearing aids.
 Any inability to do so could have a material adverse effect on our business, financial condition and results of operations.